Vegeta: Freak! Are you not taking this seriously?!

 - Dragon Ball Z: Standard practice for most villains (and some heroes) when their power significantly eclipses that of their opponent.
 This often leads to their undoing, but not always.

 - Vegeta toying with Semi-Perfect Cell.
 Wouldn't have been a problem had he not allowed Cell to reach his perfect form so he'd be more challenging, though.
+Once Cell became perfect, he returned the favor to Vegeta.

 - Gohan toying with Perfect Cell, which cost his father his life.